-Different software handle this in slightly different ways.
+Different software handles this in slightly different ways.
 But, the fundamental principle of sharpening is as follows:

 - There is an “edge” when a lighter tone abruptly changes to a darker tone